Sharon Rich is a Bestselling Author, Film Historian, and Lecturer.

-Over the years, Rich has edited, annotated, or ghostwritten dozens of books, contributed Hollywood-related articles to various magazines, and served as a contributing editor for an opera publication.
-She has lectured on writing and film history at festivals in the U.S. and U.K., aboard cruises, and for high school classes and fan groups across the U.S., Canada, and the U.K.
+Sharon Rich has written, edited, annotated, or ghostwritten dozens of books; contributed Hollywood articles to various magazines; and served as contributing editor for an opera publication.
+She has lectured on writing and film history at movie screenings, festivals, theme cruises, libraries, high schools, senior centers, and fan groups across the U.S., Canada, and U.K.

-Above: from right to left: Sharon, Woody Van Dyke III, Sharon’s daughter Juliet and Woody’s granddaughter.
+Above: from right to left: Sharon, Woody Van Dyke III (son of the movie director), Sharon’s daughter Juliet and Woody’s granddaughter.

 In addition to interviewing hundreds of individuals from Hollywood’s Golden Age, Sharon Rich gained access to an extraordinary range of archival material: private love letters, unpublished memoirs, Nelson Eddy’s personal scrapbooks and diary entries, hundreds of pages of contemporary eyewitness accounts from fans, FBI files, and Jeanette MacDonald’s unpublished autobiography, along with other private letters and diaries.